 Sometimes it’s more useful to just lock your browser than locking your computer, especially if one user account is shared between many people.
 This is an experimental feature in Chrome that protects your private data such as passwords, bookmarks, etc. It can be activated from chrome://flags, where you need to enable “Enable new profile management system”.
 You will need to restart the browser and once you’ve done that you will see a lock on the top right-hand corner which allows you to lock the browser.

 If you have too many tabs running and cannot figure out which one is which, you can enable this feature called “tab overview mac” from the flags page.
 This will show you all your tabs like you are used to in Safari, by holding down option and swiping down with three fingers.

 - Install Google Chrome on Smartphone or Tablet to Sync Everything

 In case you have not installed Google Chrome on your iOS or Android smartphone or Tablet, you should do it right now.
 It keeps your browser in sync across all devices and provides quick access to your browsing history, saved passwords and bookmarks.

 - Block Annoying Ads and Pop ups with AdBlock

 This is a no-brainer; you probably already have it installed.
 Once you have begun using this plug-in and get used to clutter-free browsing without flashing ads, you realize you can never go back.
 Not only does the plug-in increase productivity by only displaying relevant information, it also makes for a more pleasant browsing experience.
 It also helps in saving CPU cycles by not wasting them on loading Flash banners, which can also lead to saving some battery life on notebooks.
-Download AdBlock for Chrome.
+Download AdBlock.